 Patterns are used for all of the internal sensors created by this system.
-When an O.S. section is created, there are two numbers that are associated with that O.S. section: a switch number (always odd) and the corresponding signal number (always even and always one more than the switch number).
+When an O.S.
+Section is created, there are two numbers that are associated with that O.S.
+Section: a switch number (always odd) and the corresponding signal number (always even and always one more than the switch number).

 The pattern format is IS#:XXX.
-The "#" character in the edit boxes are substituted automatically when the CTC O.S. section is first created.
+The "#" character in the edit boxes are substituted automatically when the CTC O.S.
+Section is first created.
 The respective switch / signal areas use the respective switch # / signal # given for the O.S.
 Section.
 If more than one "#" appears, every "#" will get the corresponding substituted number.
 In this way you do not have to do all of the manual typing or selecting associated with creating all of these sensor strings.

 Patterns usage by this program and its advantages over other methods

-Every time an O.S. section is created, the program will apply a set of patterns provided by the user: a default set of patterns is automatically generated by the program at startup which the user can override at will.
+Every time an O.S.
+Section is created, the program will apply a set of patterns provided by the user: a default set of patterns is automatically generated by the program at startup which the user can override at will.
 This will be explained in more detail later.
-In order to see these default patterns, start the program and choose "Configure / Patterns"".
+In order to see these default patterns, start the program and choose the Configure ⇒ Patterns menu.

 However, you may selectively re-apply this pattern to the whole system or individual pieces of the system.
 Here's how:

 Once you've changed this screen, you may want the new pattern to be selectively applied.
-There are two choices: 1.)
-Reapply pattern to selected item (a single O.S. section) or 2.)
-Reapply pattern to selected item (a single O.S. section) specific sub-system.
-To do 1, get to the main screen, and select a single O.S.
+Get to the main screen, and select a single O.S.
 Section.
 Then at the bottom of the screen, press the "Edit" button for the sub-system you want to modify.
 NOTE: Some sub-systems are not affected by this, so what follows may not appear.
-You will then see a button at the bottom of the sub-system selected with "Reapply patterns - this form ONLY!".
-Pressing that will immediately show you the results of the new pattern in the edit boxes of that screen.
+You will then see a button at the bottom of the sub-system selected, called "Reapply patterns - this form ONLY!".
+Pressing it will immediately show you the results of the new pattern in the edit boxes of that screen.

 Extra blank columns after last defined column to create: Normally, if this is 0, this program creates after the last CTC O.S.
 Section column specified a "right edge of CTC machine panel".
 If you want additional blank column(s) between your last CTC O.S.
 Sections column # and the right edge, enter that number here.